The Harlem Hellfighters: African-American New Yorkers were some of WWI’s most decorated soldiers

 By the end of World War II, the Croix de Guerre, France’s highest military honor, would be awarded to the 369th Infantry Regiment.
 Better known as the Harlem Hellfighters, the regiment was an all-black American unit serving under French command in World War I, and they spent a stunning 191 days at the Front, more than any other American unit.
 In that time, they never lost a trench to the enemy or a man to capture.
 Instead, they earned the respect of both allies and enemies, helped introduce Jazz to France, and returned home to a grateful city where hundreds of thousands of New Yorkers turned out to welcome home 3,000 Hellfighter heroes in a victory parade that stretched from 23rd Street and 5th Avenue to 145th Street and Lenox.

-The deluge of celebration and weeping that greeted the returning Hellfighters when the parade made its way to Harlem was particularly impassioned since 70 percent of the regiment called Harlem home, but the parade marked the first opportunity New Yorkers had to greet any returning doughboys, black or white, and the whole city was ebullient.
+The deluge of celebration and weeping that greeted the returning Hellfighters when the parade made its way to Harlem was particularly impassioned since 70 percent of the regiment called Harlem home.
+But just as moving was the fact that the parade was the first such event following World Word II, for black or white soldiers, and the whole city was jubilant.